Newport City Council consulted on the proposal to:

 After the consultation period a consultation report will be prepared summarising the consultation and engagement process, the comments received and the council's response to these comments.

-The Leader of the council will then consider the views expressed and decide whether to proceed with the proposal.
+The Cabinet Member will consider the views expressed and decide whether to proceed with the proposal.